 Allegations that do not meet the 'harms test' should be addressed separately.
-This policy a framework whereby staff are expected to report concerns, no matter how small, about their own behaviour or that of another member of staff, volunteer, supply teacher, contractor or other person working in school.
-Its purpose is to help create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in this Child Protection, the Safeguarding policy and Staff Code of Conduct are lived, monitored, and reinforced.
-This should be read in conjunction with the current statutory guidance - KCSiE Part 4, Section 2.
+This policy is a framework whereby staff are expected to report concerns, no matter how small, about their own behaviour or that of another member of staff, volunteer, supply teacher, contractor or other person working in school.
+Its purpose is to help create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour set out in this Policy and the Staff Behaviour and Code of Conduct are lived, monitored, and reinforced.
+This should be read in conjunction with the current statutory guidance - KCSiE 2021, Part 4, Section 2.